- June 1 for September entry (Fall Term)

 In this section you also have the option of specifying if you wish to apply to one of Concordia’s specialized colleges, schools or institutes.

-Application Fee: To finalize your application, you need to agree to our terms and conditions, and pay a non-refundable application fee by credit card – Visa, MasterCard or American Express.
+Application Fee: To finalize your application, you need to agree to our terms and conditions, and pay a non-refundable application fee ($100 CAD) by credit card or debit card.
+Please note: we accept the following credit cards: Visa, MasterCard, American Express, Discover, and the following debit cards: Scotiabank, Bank of Montreal, Royal Bank or TD Canada Trust.

 Once you submit your online application, you will receive a confirmation email that prompts you to create a username and password for the MyConcordia Portal.
-This email will include a seven digit student ID number that you will use throughout your studies at Concordia.
+This email will include an eight digit student ID number that you will use throughout your studies at Concordia.

 If you did not receive a confirmation email, check your junk mail folder.
 If it’s not there either, call at 514-848-2424, extension 2668 and request that we mail you your student ID number.
 If you have any technical difficulties with your online application please contact the Instructional & Information Technology Services (IITS) Helpline.